HPC-Driven Modeling with ML-Based Surrogates for Magnon-Photon Dynamics in Hybrid Quantum Systems: Author contributions

 \section{Author contributions}

-Z.Y. conceived the study, supervised the research, and led the manuscript writing.
-Z.Y. developed, configured, and executed the numerical model, generated the datasets, and performed post-processing.
+Z.Y. conceived the study and supervised the research.
+Z.Y. and Y.T. led the manuscript writing.
+Z.Y. and A.N. developed, configured, and executed the numerical model, generated the datasets, and performed post-processing.
 B.E. designed and implemented the machine learning model.
 J.S. and P.R. carried out model training and inference.
 J.S. organized and uploaded all data and codes to Zenodo.
 S.S. performed S-parameter extraction and analysis.
 S.T. performed the Floquet nonlinear analysis.
+Y.T. helped with the training and inference.
 Y.Z. and J.-M.H. performed the 1D theoretical analysis and the supplementary material writing.
 All authors discussed the results, contributed to writing and revising the manuscript, and approved the final version of the paper.